raspy135/Qun-mk2/README.md

 ### Polyphonic tips

-Long press in Modo/Quad/Poly param (Long-press button 6 in Key/Other menu) to synchronize parameters between ocillators.
+Long press in Mono/Quad/Poly param (Long-press button 6 in Key/Other menu) to synchronize parameters between oscillators.

 To synchronize all parameters between multiple Qun synthesizers, press SHIFT + MODE PLAY to dump all parameters.
 It will be sent to slave devices.
 If you still see issues like out of tune in slave device, try MIDI RECV toggle switch (SHIFT + SYSTEM).
 It will reset pitch bend or other controller values.